Legendrian contact homology and topological entropy: Introduction

 \subsection{Related developments}

 The techniques developed in this article are fundamental for several projects being developed by the author with collaborators.
 We list some of these projects. \begin{itemize} \item In a joint project with Pedro A.S.
 Salom\~ao \cite{A2} we combine ideas of this article with those of \cite{HMS,Mo} to study the forcing of topological entropy in contact 3-manifolds.
 More precisely, we establish a criterion to determine if a transverse knot $\mathcal{K}$ on a contact 3-manifold $(M,\xi)$ forces topological entropy, in the sense that every Reeb flow on $(M,\xi)$ which has $\mathcal{K}$ as a Reeb orbit has positive topological entropy.
-This criterion is then used to obtain a contact topological generalisation of a theorem of Denvir and Mackay \cite{DM} that says that if a Riemannian metric of the two-dimensional torus that has a simple closed contractible geodesic, then its geodesic flow has positive topological entropy. \item In a joint project with Leonardo Macarini \cite{AM} we use contact connected sums to obtain examples of contact manifolds of dimension $\geq 7$ on which every Reeb flow has positive topological entropy, and which are not unit tangent bundles or quotients of unit tangent bundles.
-In order to prove this we show that a higher-dimensional version of Theorem \ref{theorem1} is true provided that the Legendrian submanifolds in question are spheres. \item In a joint work with Vincent Colin and Ko Honda we combine the techniques developed in this paper with those of \cite{CH2} to use openbook decompositions to prove positivity of topological entropy for all Reeb flows on many contact 3-manifolds.
+This criterion is then used to obtain a contact topological generalisation of a theorem of Denvir and Mackay \cite{DM} that says that if a Riemannian metric of the two-dimensional torus that has a simple closed contractible geodesic, then its geodesic flow has positive topological entropy. \item The attentive reader will notice that the argument used for Theorem \ref{theorem1} remains true in high-dimensions provided that the Legendrian submanifolds being considered are spheres.
+The reason for this is that a Legendrian sphere $\Lambda$ always admits a neighbourhood which is foliated by other Legendrian spheres in the same isotopic class as $\Lambda$.
+In joint projects with Leonardo Macarini \cite{AM}, Felix Schlenk and Matthias Meiwes \cite{AlvesMeiwes} we will use this result to give examples of high-dimensional contact manifolds on which every Reeb flow has positive topological entropy, and which are not unit tangent bundles or quotients of unit tangent bundles. \item In a joint work with Vincent Colin and Ko Honda we combine the techniques developed in this paper with those of \cite{CH2} to use openbook decompositions to prove positivity of topological entropy for all Reeb flows on many contact 3-manifolds.
 This work aims at establishing that on ``most'' tight contact 3-manifolds every Reeb flow has positive topological entropy. \item In our proof of Theorem \ref{theorem1} we have showed that if, on a contact 3-manifold $(Y,\xi)$, there exists a contact form $\lambda_0$ and a pair of disjoint Legendrian knots $\Lambda$ and $\widehat{\Lambda}$ satisfying the hypothesis of Theorem \ref{theorem1} then for any contact form $\lambda$ on $(Y,\xi)$ the length of $\phi^t_{X_\lambda}(\Lambda)$ grows exponentially as $t\to +\infty$.
 It is natural to ask if, under the same hypothesis, this growth property is shared by all Legendrian knots $\Lambda'$ belonging to the same Legendrian isotopy class of $\Lambda$.
 In a forthcoming paper \cite{A5} we will show that this is in fact the case.
-In this same paper we will also show that, under the hypothesis of Theorem \ref{theorem1}, for any contact form $\lambda$ on $(M,\xi)$ the topological entropy of $\phi_{X_\lambda}$ is positive when restricted to $\upomega$-limit $\upomega_\lambda(\Lambda')$ of a Legendrian knot $\Lambda'$, if $\Lambda'$ is a generic element in the Legendrian isotopy class of $\Lambda$\footnote{A proof of this result where the contact 3-manifold $(M,\xi)$ is the unit tangent bundle of a surface of genus $\geq 2$ is given in \cite{Orsay}.}.
+In this same paper we will also show that, under the hypothesis of Theorem \ref{theorem1}, we have that for any contact form $\lambda$ on $(M,\xi)$ the topological entropy of $\phi_{X_\lambda}$ is positive when restricted to $\upomega$-limit $\upomega_\lambda(\Lambda')$ of a generic Legendrian knot $\Lambda'$ in the Legendrian isotopy class of $\Lambda$; a proof of this result in the case where the contact 3-manifold $(M,\xi)$ is the unit tangent bundle of a surface of genus $\geq 2$ is given in \cite{Orsay}.
 The $\upomega$-limit\footnote{This is a natural generalisation of the notion of $\upomega$-limit set of a point, which is central in the theory of dynamical systems.} $\upomega_\lambda(\Lambda')$ of $\Lambda'$ is a compact set invariant by the the flow $\phi^t_{X_\Lambda}$ defined as: